buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcOpeningElement.md

 ### Reference Geometry

-Since there are no Boolean operations, either as IfcBooleanResult or implicitly by IfcRelVoidsElement the geometry of the IfcOpeningElement shall not be used to subtract the opening from the 'Body' shape representation of the voided element.
+Since there are no Boolean operations, either as _IfcBooleanResult_ or implicitly by _IfcRelVoidsElement_, the geometry of the _IfcOpeningElement_ shall not be used to subtract the opening from the 'Body' shape representation of the voided element.

 ### Reference SweptSolid PolyCurve Geometry

-Since there are no Boolean operations, either as IfcBooleanResult or implicitly by IfcRelVoidsElement the geometry of the IfcOpeningElement shall not be used to subtract the opening from the 'Body' shape representation of the voided element.
+Since there are no Boolean operations, either as _IfcBooleanResult_ or implicitly by _IfcRelVoidsElement_, the geometry of the _IfcOpeningElement_ shall not be used to subtract the opening from the 'Body' shape representation of the voided element.

 ### Reference Tessellation Geometry

-Since there are no Boolean operations, either as IfcBooleanResult or implicitly by IfcRelVoidsElement the geometry of the IfcOpeningElement shall not be used to subtract the opening from the 'Body' shape representation of the voided element.
+Since there are no Boolean operations, either as _IfcBooleanResult_ or implicitly by _IfcRelVoidsElement_, the geometry of the _IfcOpeningElement_ shall not be used to subtract the opening from the 'Body' shape representation of the voided element.